hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/142_the_vedanta_in_all_its_phases.md

 that everything is in the soul.
 There is no inspiration, but properly speaking, expiration.
 All powers and all purity and all greatness — everything is in the soul.
-The Yogi would tell you that the Siddhis - Animâ, Laghimâ, and so on — that he wants to attain to are not to be attained, in the proper sense of the word, but are already there in the soul; the work is to make them manifest.
+The Yogi would tell you that the Siddhis - Animā, Laghimā, and so on — that he wants to attain to are not to be attained, in the proper sense of the word, but are already there in the soul; the work is to make them manifest.
 Patanjali, for instance, would tell you that even in the lowest worm that crawls under your feet, all